pgillet/spark-article/prerequisites.md

 # Service Account for Driver Pods

 Spark driver pods need a Kubernetes service account in the pod's namespace that has permissions to create, get, list, and delete executor pods.
-Please refer to [`yippee-spark-rbac.yaml`](../k8s/yippee-spark-rbac.yaml) for an example RBAC setup that creates a driver service account named `yippee-spark` in the namespace `spark-jobs`, with a RBAC role binding giving the service account the needed permissions.
+Below an example RBAC setup that creates a driver service account named `yippee-spark`
+in the namespace `spark-jobs`, with a RBAC role binding giving the service account the needed permissions.

 ```yaml
 apiVersion: v1